1. How is ICMT different from the other Metaphysical Schools/Colleges?

 30. What is the difference between the various degree titles ICMT confers?

-Q. How is ICMT different from the other Metaphysical Schools/Colleges?
+Q. How is ICMT different from the other Metaphysical Schools / Colleges?

-A. Our undergraduate program is the only one based on upper division semester hours just like any regionally accredited College or University in the country.
+A. Our undergraduate program is the only program based on upper division semester hours just like any regionally accredited College or University in the country.
 This makes ICMT the only program of its kind to incorporate formal education into a distance learning program.

 ICMT also provides a great deal of personal attention to each student.
 Many distance learning programs are not interactive - and in many cases, you may never receive personalized feedback on your coursework from your instructors!
 At ICMT, we don't believe that is an effective way to learn.
 We encourage a much higher degree of interactivity between students and faculty.
 Back to top of page